 Assess Your Positive & Negative impacts

-Reveal your societal and environmental footprint with our science-based tool — assess your performance vs. industry averages and peers with clarity and credibility.
+Reveal your societal and environmental footprint with our science-based tool — benchmark your performance against industry averages and peers, just like EBIT.

 PI Impact Accounting Framework, Impact Accounting Standard PI Value & Risk Framework, PI Strategy Framework PI Rahmenwerk zur Wirkungsbilanzierung, PI Wert & Risiko Rahmenwerk, PI Strategie Rahmenwerk